-One thing to keep in mind is that Sqlmap is a python based tool, this means it will usually run on any system with python however we like Ubuntu, it just makes it easy to get stuff done.
+One thing to keep in mind is that Sqlmap is a python based tool, this means it will usually run on any system with python however we like Ubuntu, it simply makes it easier to get stuff done.
 Python comes already installed in Ubuntu.
-Just a matter of downloading the tool, unpacking it and running the command with the necessary options.
+To get started with sqlmap it is a matter of downloading the tool, unpacking it and running the command with the necessary options.
 Lets not get ahead of ourselves, there may be some Windows users amongst you so let me start off with getting an Ubuntu install up and running.
 It is easy to get started on an Ubuntu Linux system even if the thought of Linux sends into shivering spasms of fear.
 Who knows you may even like it.

 If you are running Microsoft Windows as your main operating system you will likely find it the most convenient and simple to run an install of Ubuntu Linux in a virtual machine.
 You can then play with sqlmap, nmap, nikto and openvas along with a hundred other powerful open source security tools.
 If you would like to perform remote scanning such as that provided by hackertarget.com you could pay for a cheap Ubuntu based VPS from one of hundreds of providers, paying anything from $10 per month to $100 or so.
 Linode is great for this, providing high quality and solid systems for the price.

 Virtualbox is a free and easy to use virtual machine manager, you could of course use VMware or Parallels but we will use virtualbox.

 Select Bridge for your adapter, you could do NAT or Host Only of course just depends on your requirements.
 By using bridge mode your VM will have an IP address on your local network this makes it easier when you are playing with network based security testing tools.
 Security testing is fun, just ensure you only test on systems you own / operate or have permission to scan.